iLib-js/ilib-loctool-webos-qml/README.md

 ## Release Notes
 v1.3.0
 * Updated code to extract the i18n comment part more appropriately.
 If webOS style comments exist, The [general comment style](https://doc.qt.io/qt-5/qtquick-internationalization.html) is ignored.
+* Updated dependent module version to have the latest one. (loctool: 2.10.3)

 v1.2.0
 * Removed commented lines before parsing so that strings in the comments will not be extracted.